As one of our most popular articles we have updated this for 2017.

 If you do not stick to an agreed payment arrangement, HMRC will begin legal proceedings to recover the money anyway.

 Finally, it is vital that you do not ignore a tax bill.
 Doing so will only make the problem worse; interest and penalties will start to mount up and, eventually, HMRC will start legal action.
-If you cannot afford to pay your tax bill, contact your Tax Office as a matter of urgency.
+If you cannot afford to pay your tax bill, contact the Self Assessment Payment Helpline immediately, on 0300 200 3822.

 Looking for self-employed insurance?

 With Simply Business you can build a single self employed insurance policy combining the covers that are relevant to you.
 Whether it’s public liability insurance, professional indemnity or whatever else you need, we’ll run you a quick quote online, and let you decide if we’re a good fit.